tytydraco/yessleep/out/I_found_a_creepy_photo_album_that_belongs_to_my_wife_but_she_denies_ever_seeing_it.md

 I paused and slowly cleared my throat.
 “I found it, Isabel.”

-She was pulling the milk out and was about to turn to the fridge to stack them when I said this.
+She was pulling the milk out and was about to turn to the fridge to stack it when I said this.

 She frowned, putting the milk down on the table.